Reliance Home Comfort: Criticism

 Although not specific to Reliance, the water heater rental business model has been noted as being a poor value for many consumers.
 The federal Competition Bureau has noted that purchasing a water heater outright "can result in substantial savings over time" compared to rental.
 However, Reliance and other rental companies argue that because their rentals include maintenance, including replacement parts and labour, they can provide peace of mind for consumers.

 The Competition Bureau filed complaints against Reliance and Direct Energy (then-owner of what is now Enercare) in 2012, alleging both companies engaged in anti-competitive behaviour by providing customers limited locations and time windows if they wished to return their rentals, and charging "unwarranted" cancellation fees.
 Reliance defended its policies, asserting that it was intended to help protect consumers against what it called aggressive tactics by competing rental suppliers.
 The company settled its part of the complaint in 2014 by agreeing to make it easier for customers to cancel their rentals and paying a $5 million administrative penalty.

-Reliance has used fallacious collections actions to attempt to extract payments from numerous non-customers for goods and service not provided.
+Some homeowners have alleged that Reliance has used fallacious collections actions to attempt to extract payments for goods and services not provided.

+Advertising

+Reliance runs both video and radio ads.
+Reliance is a partner of the Oakville SC semi-pro soccer team.